1981

 and Depeche Mode was born on the punk move really."[42]

-Instead Daniel had a liking for another guy but the band preferred Alan.
+Instead, Miller had a liking for another guy, but the band preferred Alan.

-There were some discussions and a second rehearsal although time was tight.
 There

+were some discussions and a second rehearsal although time was tight.
+There were

 Alan: "I went to two auditions before landing the job.[43]
 It was quite a